 - MAC/IP Filtering

 - WPS/WiFi Protected Setup

-Here are some features that are included in the subset of the second category, which can allow you to limit the amount of Internet and content that wireless or wired Internet users, who are connected to your router, can access.
+On the other hand, here are some features that are included in the subset of the second category, which can allow you to limit the amount of Internet and content that a wireless or wired Internet users connected to your wireless router can access.

 - Port Filtering

 - Parental Control

 Modern wireless routers come with USB ports on them.
 A few might get confused about the function of those ports.
 Can you connect to your router using a USB cable?